synfonaut/Open-Directory/README.md

 * bg isn't uploaded to blockchain
 * clean up cache script updater so only showing info and errors, not debugging info
 * descriptions need trimming or url is too long (http://localhost:3000/category/76ef4c9419e9de528009ea8ee7c43c669e3837db8edc7df0f961c6d0c490a2bd)
+* messages should float over content, so if you're scrolled down you still see it

 ## 0.0.3